josephdamilare01/Analysing-the-Impact-of-Precipitation-and-Temperature-on-Cassava-and-Cocoa-Crop-Yields-in-Ondo-State/README.md

 # TAKE A LOOK AT THE PAPER
 [Analysing the Impact of Precipitation and Temperature on Cassava and Cocoa Crop Yields in Ondo State](https://doi.org/10.51244/IJRSI.2023.1011007)

+# ALSO TAKE A LOOK AT WHAT THE DATASET HAS BEEN USED FOR ON KAGGLE
+[Adekunle, Joseph Damilare, and Oyeniran, Matthew Idowu.
+(2024).
+Ondo State, Nigeria Cocoa, Cassava, & Weather Data [Data set].
+Kaggle.] (https://doi.org/10.34740/KAGGLE/DSV/8720892)

 ## Future Work
 Future research could expand this analysis by including additional climate variables such as humidity and wind speed, exploring the impact of agricultural practices, and applying more advanced machine learning techniques for yield prediction.
 Continuous monitoring and data collection will be essential for adapting to climate change and improving crop resilience